Kennethnovikov100/notes/README.md

 # 2023-12-10
 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
 Focus on writing clean, maintainable code first and optimize only when necessary.

+# 2023-12-11
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+1. Prioritize tasks: When you are working on a project, it is essential to determine which tasks are the most important and which can be completed later.
+By prioritizing your tasks in this way, you can ensure that you focus on the critical aspects of the project and not get sidetracked by less significant details.
+Use a task management tool, such as Trello or Asana, to help keep track of your priorities.
+ 2. Plan ahead: Planning is crucial for any project.
+When starting a new project or undertaking a large task, take the time to plan out your approach and break it down into smaller, manageable steps.
+Creating a detailed plan will ensure you have a clear understanding of what needs to happen and when, allowing you and your team to stay on track and avoid potential bottlenecks.
+3. Stay organized: Keeping your code, project files, notes, etc., organized is vital for maintaining a high level of efficiency.
+Using version control systems, like Git, can help with this, as it allows you keep a history of all your changes and easily track down any issues that may arise.
+Additionally, using well-structured code and organizing your files and folders in a logical manner can make it easier to find and maintain your work.